kacheproject/rfc/README.md

 - `Deprecated` avoid using this RFC

 ## Contributing
-Any kind of contribution is welcome: typo fix, detailed explanation, ...
+Welcome contributions!

 ## Discussions and Questions
-Go to the "Discussion" page of this project.
+Go to "Discussions".